 What Is An Oxygen Pool?

-Oxygen Pools use a combination of high velocity ozone injection (O3 Oxygen) to provide a residual level of hydrogen peroxide in the water.
-Ozone, peroxide, dissolved oxygen and hydroxyl radicals are all created as oxidizers in the water and will oxidize much faster than chlorine (many times faster).
+Oxygen Pools use a patented high velocity ozone injection (O3 Oxygen) to provide multiple layeers of oxidation in the water.
+Saturated ozone, hydrogen peroxide, dissolved oxygen and hydroxyl radicals are all created as oxidizers in the water and will oxidize much faster than chlorine (many times faster) and create a measurable residual of oxidizer in the water.

 The most important aspect of an Oxygen-based system is that are no toxins created in the process of treating the water.
 The by-products of the Oxygen Pools program are oxygen and water.